Myanmar improves in U.S. slavery rankings as reforms continue

 Others such as North Korea remain on the blacklist, while Syria was downgraded to "tier three", with political violence exacerbating the plight of vulnerable populations including Syria's large Iraqi refugee population.

-CdeBaca said the United States was increasingly concerned that Pyongyang, long accused of relying on forced labor within the country, was now exporting slavery through work projects in the Middle East and Russia.
+CdeBaca said the United States was increasingly concerned that Pyongyang, long accused of relying on forced labour within the country, was now exporting slavery through work projects in the Middle East and Russia.

 "When the North Koreans send workers overseas, they send the police with them and keep them under surveillance and retaliate against them if they fight for their rights or if they try to leave," CdeBaca said, calling the situation "very grave".